30 (album): Accolades

-Adele received four nominations at the Brit Awards 2022, winning three; British Album of the Year for 30, Song of the Year for "Easy on Me", and Artist of the Year.
-Adele also received four nominations at the iHeartRadio Music Awards, winning two for 30 with Best Comeback Album and Pop Album of the Year.30 resulted in a Grammy win at the 65th Annual Grammy Awards for "Easy on Me".
-The song won the award for Best Pop Solo Performance, furthering Adele's streak for the most wins in the category with four.
+Adele received four nominations at the Brit Awards 2022, winning three: British Album of the Year for 30, Song of the Year for "Easy on Me", and Artist of the Year.
+She became the first solo artist in history to win British Album of the Year three times.
+Adele also received four nominations at the iHeartRadio Music Awards, winning two for 30 with Best Comeback Album and Pop Album of the Year.
+"Easy on Me" won the Grammy Award for Best Pop Solo Performance at the 65th ceremony, furthering Adele's streak for the most wins in the category, with four.